 My smart home setup powered by Home Assistant

 It’s only fair that I share my setup.
-As I recommend a lot of products on this website I want to show you that I have experience with them and know what I’m talking about.
+As I recommend countless products on this website, I want to show you that I have experience with them and know what I’m talking about.
 Throughout the years I’ve learnt a lot about working with various system and were I to start over I would change a few things.
-For full transparency I will tell you what I’d still recommend and what I would do differently.
+For full transparency, I will tell you what I’d still recommend and what I would do differently.

-AMD Ryzen™ loves fast memory so I went with a 3200MHz kit from HyperX.
+AMD Ryzen™ loves fast memory, so I went with a 3200MHz kit from HyperX.
 The RAM has caused me no issues thus far.
-They don’t have any RGB LEDs which is an added bonus for me, as I don’t want to be spending money on things I will never use.
+They don’t have any RGB LEDs, which is an added bonus for me, as I prefer not to be spending money on things I will never use.

 The dream build

 Were I to rebuild my home server, the Fractal Design Meshify 2 XL would house all the components.
 This case has excellent airflow and supports up to 18 hard drives.
 Just a few 16 TB or 18 TB drives would last me more than a few years.
 Building in my Define XL R2 was an absolute joy, and from what I have read, things have only got better.
 A server case currently isn’t an option for me, as I live in a flat and the noise would be too much.

 - Design: Iconic angular mesh design provides filtered airflow